digi-embedded/android-sample-can/README.md

 To run this example you need:

-* One compatible device to host the application.
+* A compatible development board to host the application.
-* A USB connection between the device and the host PC in order to transfer and launch the application.
+* A USB connection between the board and the host PC in order to transfer and launch the application.
-* CAN cable to connect the Digi device to a CAN device or host PC with a CAN protocol interpreter.
+* CAN cable to connect the development board to a CAN device or host PC with a CAN protocol interpreter.
 Alternatively, the two CAN ports in the device could be connected together to run this sample application.

 Demo setup